waleed-adel/Python_Exercises/README.md

 # Python_Exercises
- This repo contains exercises and assignments that covers most of the basics in python programming such as:
+ This repo contains exercises, assignments and applications that covers most of the basics in python programming such as:
 - Python Source Code
 - Python Native Types